mairesse24/practical-final/README.md

 ### Step 5: Assign Full Control Permissions

 1. Select the new group that we just added "DayGroup".
-2. Below, in the "Permissions for DayGroup" section, in the "Allow" column, check **Full Control**.
+2. Below, in the "Permissions for DayGroup"' section, in the "Allow" column, check **Full Control**.
       <img src="https://i.postimg.cc/N0wKRPYp/check-full-for-daygrp.png" alt="Check Full for Daygrp" style="width: 50%; height: 485px;">

-  Explaination: Checking "Full Control" grants the group complete access to the folder, enabling them to read, write,           modify, and delete files as needed.
+  Explaination: Checking **Full Control** grants the group complete access to the folder, enabling them to read, write,           modify, and delete files as needed.

 4. Click **Apply** and then **OK** to finalize the changes for this folder.
 (This step ensures that your updates take effect and that the specified permissions are enforced.)